luisdramirez/pSF-Toolbox/README.md

 We provide a suite of scripts for (1) stimulus presentation via Psychtoolbox-3 to measure pSFT with fMRI (see `/measure-pSF`) and (2) voxel-wise parameter optimization (see `/estimate-pSF`).

 ### `/measure-pSF`
 This directory contains scripts for executing the experiment via Psychtoolbox.
-We provide an example scan session script for data acquisition (see `/measure-pSF/run_session.m`) that the user can modify with respect to their experimental setup.
-For example, the input device name, toggles, subject ID, directories, and screen parameters should be confirmed.
+We provide an example scan session script for data acquisition (see `/measure-pSF/run_session.m`) that can be modified with respect to the experimental setup.
+For example, the input device name, toggles (e.g., save run info), subject ID, directories, and screen parameters should be verified by the user.

 Critical functions include `prepareScan` and `presentStimuli`.
 Users will find key stimulus and timing parameters inside `prepareScan`.
-For example, to adjust the size of the stimulus, the user must change `p.aperture_radius_deg` or `p.aperture_radius_px`; to match the fMRI scan length, `t.TR` must match the duration of the repetition time.
+For example, to adjust the size of the stimulus, the user must change `p.aperture_radius_deg` (or `p.aperture_radius_px`); to match the fMRI scan length, `t.TR` must match the duration of the repetition time.
+`presentStimuli` will output a structure that compiles all the experiment structures (scan parameters `p`, timing parameters `t`, window paramters `w`, frame sequences `frames`, and behavioral data `behav_data`).

+**Directory contents**
+-   `/stimuli`: Stimulus textures will be stored here by default.
+-   `/data`: Experimental run info will be stored here by default.
--   `functions/`: Contains supporting functions for stimulus generation, display, and experimental control.
+-   `/functions`: Contains supporting functions for stimulus generation, display, and experimental control.
     -   `checkPTB`: Verifies Psychtoolbox installation.
     -   `prepareScan`: Initializes parameters, stimuli, timing, and Psychtoolbox window for a scan.
     -   `createTextures`: Generates bandpass-filtered noise textures for stimuli.
-    -   `createApertures`: Creates stimulus and fixation apertures.
+    -   `createApertures`: Creates stimulus apertures.
     -   `genFrames`: Defines the sequence of events and timing for each experimental frame.
     -   `presentStimuli`: Draws stimuli frame by frame.
 Compiles run information (e.g., parameters, behavioral data) into struct `run_info`.
--   `stimuli/`: Stimulus textures will be stored here by default.
--   `data/`: Experimental run info will be stored here by default.

 ### `/estimate-pSF`
 This directory contains scripts for estimating pSFT parameters from fMRI data.
 We include an example workflow for estimating pSFT from a sample dataset that contains SF input and measured BOLD time series from two subjects — 100 voxels in V1, V2, and V3 (see `/estimate-pSF/example_pipeline.m`). `sample_data` is a structure array with fields `I` and `measured_BOLD`.

+**Directory contents**
+-   `example_pipeline`: Demonstrates a complete workflow for estimating pSFT parameters using sample data.
+Includes setting up estimation parameters (parallelization, grid search, parameter bounds, HRF definition) and visualizing results.
--   `estimatePSF.m`: This is the main high-level function for estimating pSFT parameters.
+-   `estimatePSF`: This is the main high-level function for estimating pSFT parameters.
 It takes the measured BOLD time series, the stimulus spatial frequency time series, and a hemodynamic impulse response function (HIRF) as input to return a structure `pSFT` containing:
     - estimated pSFT parameters (peak SF, bandwidth, BOLD amplitude, baseline)
     - estimated pSFT curves
     - estimated neural time series